radareorg/radare2/test/v/README.md

 The current testsuite is written in NodeJS and have some issues:

-* Few people write decent js code, few contributors and lot of crap
+* Hard to architect structured js, ts helps, but its just layers on layers
-* Some lost promises happen
+* Some lost promises happen in travis which are hard to debug
 * Simplify the testsuite to cleanup broken or badly written tests
 * Have a single entrypoint to run ALL the tests (unit, fuzz, asm, ..)
 * Latest versions of NodeJS don't run on net/open/free-BSD

-Pending things
+Things to be done:

+* Implement the interactive mode to fix failing tests
-* the fuzz suite
+* Clone+build V if not in the $PATH

+Stuff to improve:

-* proper error handling
+* Proper error handling
-* timeouts without using rarun2
+* Timeouts without using rarun2
-* improve r2pipe.v performance
+* Improve r2pipe.v performance

 --pancake